luukvbaal/statuscol.nvim/README.md

-                         -- matching the pattern are currently placed in the buffer. wrap = false,        -- when true, signs in this segment will also be drawn on the -- virtual or wrapped part of a line (when v:virtnum != 0). fillchar = " ",      -- character used to fill a segment with less signs than maxwidth fillcharhl = nil,    -- highlight group used for fillchar (SignColumn/CursorLineSign if omitted) foldclosed = false,  -- when true, show signs from lines in a closed fold on the first line align = "left",      -- "left"|"right": alignment when segment is partially filled }
+                         -- matching the pattern are currently placed in the buffer. wrap = false,        -- when true, signs in this segment will also be drawn on the -- virtual or wrapped part of a line (when v:virtnum != 0). fillchar = ' ',      -- character used to fill a segment with less signs than maxwidth fillcharhl = nil,    -- highlight group used for fillchar (SignColumn/CursorLineSign if omitted) foldclosed = false,  -- when true, show signs from lines in a closed fold on the first line align = 'left',      -- 'left'|'right': alignment when segment is partially filled }
 }
 ```

 * The `text` and `sign` elements are mutually exclusive, except when `text` contains `builtin.lnumfunc`.
-In this case a sign segment can be added to control what is displayed in the number segment for `'signcolumn' == "number"`.
+In this case a sign segment can be added to control what is displayed in the number segment for `'signcolumn' == 'number'`.
 * The `text` and `condition` elements should have the same length.
 * `text` and `condition` functions are passed an `args` table with the following elements: